Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/Holland.md

 * Iliadis, C. and Coc, A., 2020.
 Thermonuclear reaction rates and primordial nucleosynthesis.
 Astrophysical Journal, 901(2), p.127.
 * Hassanzadeh, T., Essam, D. and Sarker, R., 2020.
 2D to 3D evolutionary deep convolutional neural networks for medical image segmentation.
 IEEE Transactions on Medical Imaging, 40(2), pp.712-721.
 * O’Neill, M. and Spector, L., 2020.
 Automatic programming: The open issue?.
 Genetic Programming and Evolvable Machines, 21, pp.251-262.
+* Cole, A., Schachner, A. and Shiu, G., 2019.
+Searching the landscape of flux vacua with genetic algorithms.
+Journal of High Energy Physics, 2019(11), pp.1-39.